top of page

 GET ON THE LIST

 In order to avoid the potential that monetary gains might have on my recommendation of books, websites and videos, I have not established financial affiliations with any individuals, organizations or businesses.
-If you find my site helpful for yourself and/or others, and would like to to support me in producing more content, please consider becoming an Owning Cancer Advocate.
+If you find my site helpful for yourself and/or others, and would like to to support me in producing more content, please consider supporting Owning Cancer.
 Because I do not qualify as a NFP, donations will not be considered tax deductible.
 The following link to a PayPal portal HAS NOT YET BEEN SET UP.
 In advance: Thank You!

-© 2025 by Owning Cancer.
-All text created without the asistance of AI.
+© 2026 by Owning Cancer.
+All text created without the assistance of AI.
 Proudly produced with Wix.com

 bottom of page